圓祥生技logo

 Status

-1. The global development rights for IBI302 have been licensed to Innovent Biologics INC (HKG1801).
-APBio retains the rights to future development milestones, third-party licensing fees, and product sales sharing.
+1. The global development rights for IBI302 have been licensed to Innovent Biologics INC (1801.HK).
+AP Biosciences retains the rights to future development milestones, third-party licensing fees, and product sales sharing.

-2. Phase III clinical trial of IBI302 is currently underway in China.
+2. A Phase III and Phase II clinical trials of IBI302 is currently underway in China.

 Strength